 Meteorologically, I always monitor the conditions on top of Mt Washington, New Hampshire, which sits at 6288 ft. and boasts some of the most severe winter weather in the world.
 I guess I would settle for any area however that has 4 distinct seasons.
 As a kid I loved the anticipation of each season and what type of weather and change to the landscape each season brings.
 It NEVER gets boring!

-A couple more of Tom’s fantastic macro snow photographs!
+One of Tom’s fantastic macro snow photographs!